-From 1938 to around the late 1940’s to 1950’s, superheroes such as Superman, Wonder Woman, Batman, The Flash and Captain America were introduced to the public.
+From 1938 to around the late 1940s or early 1950s, superheroes such as Superman, Wonder Woman, Batman, The Flash and Captain America were introduced to the public.
 Superheroes each have their own unique history behind them.
 Wonder Woman is especially interesting because she is arguably the most iconic female superhero.

 The first issue of Wonder Woman shows us that she is an Amazon.
 The Greek myth of the Amazons was used to uphold the patriarchal society of the Greeks.
 The Amazons were a matriarchal society that lived on the margins of the Greek world.
 They were very tall, powerful and courageous.
 Females exclusively ran the government and went to war, while males took care of the home.
 The Amazons showed the opposite of Greek society and the undesirable consequences of women in charge.
 Females are foreign, dangerous and cause civilization to fall.
-The Amazon myth helps solidify a woman’s place inside the home because if she is given the opportunity, she will be destructive.
+The Amazon myth helped solidify a woman’s place inside the home, because if she was given the opportunity, she would be destructive.
 This is Wonder Woman’s unfortunate heritage.
 Marston updates this myth and makes it progressive.

 – Guest post by Tricia Sessions.
 Thanks Tricia!